Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Introduction

 \section{Introduction}

-The optical response of solids, that is, the radiation fields emitted by them upon illumination, has been historically used to determined their structural and electronic properties, particularly their energy gaps~\cite{Macfarlane1955}.
-Even though nowadays we have more precise techniques like ARPES, the study of the optical response, both at the experimental and theoretical level, is still of a fundamental importance.
+The optical response of semiconductors; that is, the radiation fields emitted by them upon illumination, has been historically used to determine their structural~\cite{Pollak1990} and electronic properties, particularly their energy gaps~\cite{Macfarlane1955}.
+Even though nowadays we have more precise techniques, like ARPES~\cite{Damascelli2003,Zhang2022}, to characterize the electronic state of solids, the study of the optical response, both at the experimental and theoretical level, is still of a fundamental importance.

-Many different effects comprise the field of light-matter interaction, namely absorption by, transmission through, and reflection from the sample.
-In experiments dealing with the latter, the reflected patterns carry information about the structural properties of the material.
-This is more evident when the $nonlinear$ response is detected: this is nonzero only when the undelying crystal lacks an inversion center, while the linear response is present regardless of the crystal geometry.
+Furthermore, monolayers of transition metal dichalcogenides (TMDCs)~\cite{Manzeli2017}, a family of two-dimensional (2D) semiconductors with band gap sizes in the optical region (around $1\,$eV), have attracted much attention because their intrinsic electronic properties invites both fundamental and applied investigations, with promising applications to optoelectronics (such as light-emitting devices~\cite{Pu2018}) and valleytronics~\cite{Xiao2012,Ominato2020}.
+Monolayer TMDCs also stand out as platforms for the study of many-body physics, as their low dimensionality enhances electron correlations, resulting in a wealth of excitonic states~\cite{Klein2021,You2015}.
+For many of these topics, an understanding of the response to an applied external driving field is essential.

-Calculations of the linear and nonlinear optical conductivity in non centrosymmetric materials have been mostly approached to by using first principle methods, such as density functional theory (DFT).
-However, DFT calculations have shown that the optical bands (those close to the energy gap) in 1$T$ TMDCs are of a mostly $d$ type, which poses the question of whether a calculation using this minimal basis is feasible and how it compares to more comprehensive approaches.
+Many different effects comprise the field of light-matter interaction, namely absorption by, transmission through, and reflection from a sample.
+In experiments dealing with the latter, the reflected patterns carry information about the structural properties of the material~\cite{Yao2021}.
+This is more evident when the {\it nonlinear} response is detected: it is nonzero only when the underlying crystal lacks an inversion center, while the linear response is present regardless of the crystal geometry and its symmetries.